LyudmilPashayanov/BankAccounts/README.md

 - Function and Class templates.

 ## Questions
-For further questions about the project please contact me.
+For further questions about the project please contact me at sytix1@hotmail.com